Fallout (franchise): Van Buren, Black Isle Studios' Fallout 3

-Van Buren is the codename for the canceled version of Fallout 3 developed by Black Isle Studios and published by Interplay Entertainment.
-It featured an improved engine with real 3D graphics as opposed to sprites, new locations, vehicles, and a modified version of the SPECIAL system.
+Van Buren is the codename for the canceled version of Fallout 3 developed by Black Isle Studios and to be published by Interplay Entertainment.
+It featured an improved engine with 3D graphics as opposed to sprites, new locations, vehicles, and a modified version of the SPECIAL system.
 The story disconnected from the Vault Dweller/Chosen One bloodline in Fallout and Fallout 2.
 Plans for the game included the ability to influence the various factions.
-The game was canceled in December 2003 when the budget cuts forced Interplay to dismiss the PC development team.
+The game was canceled in December 2003 when budget cuts forced Interplay to dismiss the PC development team.
 Interplay subsequently sold the Fallout intellectual property to Bethesda Softworks, who began development on their own version of Fallout 3 unrelated to Van Buren.
 Main parts of the game were incorporated into Fallout 3 and its add-ons as well as Fallout: New Vegas.

 Fallout: Brotherhood of Steel 2

 Fallout: Brotherhood of Steel 2 is the canceled sequel to Brotherhood of Steel.
 The development of the game started before the completion of the original, and its development caused the cancellation of the Van Buren project.
 Like its predecessor, the game would have used the Dark Alliance Engine.
 It featured fourteen new weapons and ten new enemies.
 The game would have used a simplified reputation system based on previous entries; depending on whether the player was good or evil, the game would play out differently.
 Each of the four characters that were playable had a different fighting style, therefore every new play-through would have been a different experience.
 It had two player co-op action for players to experience the game with their friends.
 The Dark Alliance Engine would be fleshed out to refine player experience.
 A new stealth system would have been added to the game.
 This system would have allowed players to stalk enemies or stealthily assassinate them with a sniper rifle.
 For characters that could not use the sniper rifle, Interplay added a turret mode allowing those characters to use turrets.

 While the main quest of the game would have been linear, how the player reach the conclusion would have been their choice.
 The main character would have been a Latino girl named Lilith, who was said to have a short temper with short black hair, green eyes and a sexy body.
 She would have worn a sports bra and jeans.
 Three other characters would be Maxus, the son of Cyrus, and Jaffe, a Brotherhood R&D worker who was pulled from duty due to Brotherhood/NCR tensions.
-Scarlet was a character that is completely albino, she was raised by Harold and inspired by the stories of Dweller, the main character of the original Fallout.
+Scarlet is a character that is completely albino, was raised by Harold, and inspired by the stories of Dweller, the main character of the original Fallout.